Salary or draw: Paying yourself as a business owner

 FAQs

-Does Roy AI replace an accountant or bookkeeper?
+Does Roy replace an accountant or bookkeeper?

 How often should business owners pay themselves?